-Ladies … you need to sit down for this.
-Why?
-Because I’m about to clear the air, drop some truth, and close the lid on the self-blame you just can’t let go of.
+Ladies … can we talk?
+I want to clear the air, drop some truth, and close the lid on the self-blame you just can’t let go of.
 If you’ve been where I’ve been, and you’re husband just walked away, and there are people in your life who claim to be Christians making all sorts of justifications for it, then you need to hear what I have to say.

 If you’re holding on to the broken pieces of an annihilated marriage and the people who are supposed to be lifting you up and pulling you through it, are blaming your husband’s failures as a husband on you, then you need to hear this more than I need to say it.
 And if you can’t move forward, can’t forgive yourself, and are replaying the last five, ten, or eighteen years of your marriage over in your head … hear this: